Toward Efficient Polynomial Preconditioning for GMRES: Double Polynomial Preconditioning

-{\it Example 11.} We use the same matrix as in Example 6.
-The results are in Table 5.1, which is somewhat of a continuation of Table 4.2.
-We use $d_1 = d_2 = 10, 15, 20, 30, 40, 50$ and $60$.
-(For simplicity, the degrees of $\phi_1$ and $\phi_2$ are the same, but this is not necessary.)
+{\it Example 13.} We use the same matrix as in Example 3.
+The results are in Table \ref{Tab:BiharmDouble}, which is somewhat a continuation of Table \ref{Tab:BihamrN40Th}.
+We use $d_1 = d_2 = 10, 15, 20, 30, 40, 50,$ and $60$ (for simplicity, the degrees of $\phi_1$ and $\phi_2$ are the same, but this is not necessary).
 These values of $d_1$ and $d_2$ give very high degree composite polynomials, up to degree 3600.
-However, the best results are for degree 1600.
-The time is reduced from 47.9 seconds for a single degree 403 polynomial in Table 4.2 to a best time of 35.8 seconds here.
+The best results are for degree 1600 with the fastest time reduced from 47.9 seconds for a single degree 403 polynomial in Table \ref{Tab:BihamrN40Th} to 35.8 seconds here.
 However, the more significant improvement is that dot products go down by a factor of more than 10 from the best single polynomial (degree 200) to the best composite polynomial (degree 1600).
 Generating two polynomials of degree 40 takes many fewer dot products than generating one polynomial of degree 200.

 The reduction in dot products is more remarkable when compared to unpreconditioned GMRES; the improvement is five orders of magnitude for this example.
 As linear equations become larger and computer architectures necessitate low-communication algorithms, double polynomial preconditioning is one possible tool to create high-degree polynomials in a cost-effective manner.